ji227/Jesse-Iriah-s-Lab-Hub/Lab 5/README.md

 ### Testing Summary

-The Thumbs Feedback System was systematically tested across multiple scenarios to identify success cases, failure modes, and limitations.
+The Thumbs Feedback System was tested across multiple scenarios to identify success cases, failure modes, and limitations.
 Testing revealed strong performance under optimal conditions but also uncovered specific environmental and usage constraints.

 **Success Cases - When It Works:**

 The system performs reliably when:
 - **Good lighting conditions** - Ambient room lighting or even directional spotlight (tested with flashlight behind camera)
-- **Proper distance** - 1-3 feet from camera; system surprisingly robust even at extended distances
+- **Proper distance** - 1-3 feet from camera; system is stable even at extended distances
 - **Steady hand position** - Gesture held for 1-2 seconds allows camera to focus and system to stabilize
 - **Clear hand visibility** - Full hand in frame with all fingers visible
 - **Single user or synchronized users** - One person, or multiple people making the same gesture